Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified twelve projects that may affect the region.
+AreaSearch identified twelve projects likely influencing the region.
 Notable ones include Living Choice Flagstaff Hill, Flagstaff Hill Reserve Revegetation Project, Flinders Medical Centre Southern Redevelopment Stage 1 (Acute Services Building), and Urban Creek Resilience and Recovery Project - Sauerbier and Homestead Creeks.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.